microsoftgraph/microsoft-graph-docs-contrib/concepts/security-integration.md

 # Security solution integrations using the Microsoft Graph Security API

-You can connect with the Microsoft Graph Security API using any of the following options, which enables you to work with data in a unified format across [supported Microsoft and partner security providers](https://aka.ms/graphsecurityalerts) through a single integration.
+You can connect with the Microsoft Graph Security API using any of the following options.
+These options enable you to work with data in a unified format across [supported Microsoft and partner security providers](https://aka.ms/graphsecurityalerts) through a single integration.

 - **Directly using the supported integration options** – Refer to the [list of supported integration options](https://docs.microsoft.com/graph/security-concept-overview#why-use-the-microsoft-graph-security-api) like writing code to directly connect your application to derive rich insights.
 Leverage [samples](https://aka.ms/graphsecurityapicode) to get started.
 - **Use native integrations and connectors built by Microsoft partners** – Refer to the [Microsoft Graph Security API partner solutions](https://aka.ms/graphsecuritypartnerships) to use these integrations.